mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 }
 ```

-Now you can access your custom property inside of queries.
+Now you can access your custom property inside of operations.

 ```swift
 struct PlayerQuery: QueryRequest, Hashable {